hazelcast/hazelcast-reference-manual/src/PortableSerialization.md

 Note that the `id` that is passed to the `SerializationConfig` is the same as the `factoryId` that the `Foo` class returns.

-### Versions
+### Versioning for Portable Serialization

 More than one version of the same class may need to be serialized and deserialized.
-For example, a client may have an older version of a class, and the node to which it is connected can have a newer version of the same class.
+For example, a client may have an older version of a class, and the node to which it is connected may have a newer version of the same class.

 Portable serialization supports versioning.
 You can declare Version in the configuration file `hazelcast.xml` using the `portable-version` element, as shown below.